-- 4.1 The Government's National Planning Policy Framework on achieving sustainable development (NPPF) highlights that in seeking to achieve sustainable development "small scale development provides a valuable contribution to cutting greenhouse gas emissions and should be approved if the impacts are (or can be made) acceptable." - 4.2 When reviewing applications for micro and small scale renewable energy installations within the Forest of Bowland AONB: our advice is to view any scheme on its own merits.
-Being sited within, or near to, the Forest of Bowland AONB should not be the sole reason for refusal of micro or small scale renewable energy schemes, unless significant environmental impacts are envisaged. - 4.3 The Government's Planning Practice Guidance on Renewable and low carbon energy outlines that "planning application proposals in an Area of Outstanding Natural Beauty, and in areas close to them where there could be an adverse impact on the protected area, will need careful consideration". - 4.4 This guidance is for micro and small scale schemes only as the Forest of Bowland AONB Joint Advisory Committee will object to all plans to develop medium and large scale schemes.
+- 4.1 The Government's Planning Policy Statement on renewable energy (PPS22) states that as part of a national policy framework "small scale development should be permitted within AONB's provided that there is no serious environmental detriment to the area concerned."
+In addition the PPS confirms that "planning permission for renewable energy projects should only be granted where it can be demonstrated that the objectives of designation of the area will not be compromised by the development". - 4.2 When reviewing applications for micro and small scale renewable energy installations within the Forest of Bowland AONB: our advice is to view any scheme on its own merits.
+Being sited within, or near to, the Forest of Bowland AONB should not be the sole reason for refusal of micro or small scale renewable energy schemes, unless significant environmental impacts are envisaged. - 4.3 This guidance is for micro and small scale schemes only as the Forest of Bowland AONB Joint Advisory Committee will object to all plans to develop medium and large scale schemes.